wonderakwei/RESTful-Student-Information-System-using-NodeJS-and-PostgreSQL/README.md

 - **Update Student**: Send a PUT request to `http://localhost:3000/students/:id` with the updated student details in the request body.
 - **Delete Student**: Send a DELETE request to `http://localhost:3000/students/:id` to delete a student by ID.

+API Endpoints:
+GET /api/v1/students: Get all students.
+GET /api/v1/students/:id: Get a student by ID.
+POST /api/v1/students: Add a new student.
+PUT /api/v1/students/:id: Update a student by ID.
+DELETE /api/v1/students/:id: Delete a student by ID.
+---

+## Contributing:
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.
 ---

 ## Conclusion: